 Atlanta - The Capital of the South

 The Workforce Investment Act's Metropolitan Atlanta, Georgia area is one of the most economically sound and growing cities throughout the American South.
 In fact, the city is nicknamed Hotlanta and The Capital of the South.
-The region offers many opportunities for jobs, careers, and business ownership of a long term nature.
-For new graduates and career changers, Atlanta can present viable solutions to their job seeking goals.

 My travels to Atlanta never fail to find healthy customer traffic at the many shopping areas, along the corners of every major street intersection.
 Anchor stores as well as small shops thrive in abundance.
-Several globally-recognized companies are headquartered in Atlanta, including Coca-Cola and Turner Broadcasting.
+Several globally recognized companies are headquartered in Atlanta, including Coca-Cola and Turner Broadcasting.

-Underground Atlanta is a fascinating and entertaining addition to the street level activities.
-It is a portion of the city that was built below the many train viaducts that carried automobile traffic over the tracks.
 The Underground is full of dining, shopping, and entertainment possibilities and a vibrant night life.
 Antiques and upscale home furnishings are high growth retail items in the Atlanta region, and the city enjoys several sales conventions related to these products each year, adding to the excitement of the Underground and the street level festivities.

 Atlanta = Hotlanta